qingushu/Columbia-CSEE-W4119/README.md

 ✅ The network layer has been set up to include blocking connect() and request_ballot() functions to be called by the application layer.
 If network conditions prevent requests/responses from being successfully delivered, the peer will continue to send requests until it fulfills the request.

-⚠️ **Corner Cases / Limitations (TO CONFIRM WITH GUSHU)**

-- Chain sync happens only upon initial registration with tracker (upon calling application connect() api) or when a fork is detected or explicitly requested (no periodic sync)
-- If multiple peers mine conflicting blocks at same index, the node will trigger a REQUEST_CHAIN and adopt the longest valid chain
-- If a peer broadcasts a block before syncing latest chain → may result in fork

 ✅ **Key Features**

 - Custom blockchain implementation with proof-of-work
 - Peer-to-peer messaging over UDP
 - Tracker server with heartbeat monitoring
 - Fork detection and chain synchronization
-- Streamlit UI for vote subumission and real-time rendering of blockchain and total votes across all peers.
+- Streamlit UI for vote submission and real-time rendering of blockchain and total votes across all peers.

 **Authors**